It was a Friday evening when the first Qantas Boeing 737 flew into Victoria’s Avalon Airport to be parked as a result of the COVID-19 crisis.

 Despite the industry pain, Giddings supports government actions to contain the pandemic and he is cautiously optimistic about the longer term.

 “I think what the government’s doing is right but everybody’s really got to do what they can to survive,” he says.
-“We’re talking about aviation and that’s something that will bounce back.
-It will be different, but it will bounce back.”

 By Steve Creedy